 District of Columbia

-The American Bar Association’s Death Penalty Due Process Review Project created the Death Penalty Representation Project in 1986.
-In the last 29 years, the Project has worked to raise awareness about the lack of representation available to death row prisoners, to address this urgent need by recruiting competent volunteer attorneys, and to offer these volunteers training and assistance.
+The American Bar Association’s Death Penalty Representation Project was created in 1986.
+In the past 30 years, the Project has worked to raise awareness about the lack of representation available to death row prisoners, to address this urgent need by recruiting competent volunteer attorneys, and to offer these volunteers training and assistance.
 The Project also works toward systemic changes in the criminal justice system that would assure those individuals facing a possible death sentence are represented at all stages of the proceedings, from trial through clemency, by qualified, adequately compensated counsel.
 The Project’s Legal Internship Program gives law students the opportunity to play a significant role in the day-to-day work of the Project.
+Internship projects may include:

 - Legal research: Legal interns conduct legal research on a variety of topics related to capital punishment and representation to assist the Director and staff attorney in their work.

 - Policy research: The Project promotes systemic change in the capital defense system.
 Legal interns research state and federal statutory law in relation to the appointment of counsel, standards, compensation, and procedure.

 - Case summaries: The Project recruits volunteer lawyers to represent indigent prisoners on death row.
 Legal interns research the cases of unrepresented prisoners and prepare summaries for potential volunteers.

 - Attorney Resources: The Project maintains a library of online resources for attorneys representing capital defendants.
 Legal interns assist with the maintenance and development of these resources, including an ongoing publication that summarizes all court opinions citing to the ABA Guidelines.